The Child Behavior Rating Scale (CBRS)

 Mental Health Well-Being Items

-In addition to completing the CBRS, teachers also report on five items that focus on students' mental health well-being (e.g., appears anxious), as well as a single item that captures teachers' overall level of concern for each student's social-emotional well-being.
-These Mental Health Well-being items were generated by social-emotional experts on the VKRP team and were developed in response to a need to better understand students’ mental health well-being during the pandemic.
-The items provide valuable information about students’ overall mental health that complements the CBRS self-regulation and social skills items.
+Teachers also report on five items that focus on students' mental health well-being (e.g., appears anxious), as well as a single item that captures teachers' overall level of concern for each student's social-emotional well-being.
+These Mental Health Well-being items were added in response to a need to better understand students’ mental health well-being.